 The School of Engineering has an active, engaged, and diverse advisory board representing industry, government, alumni, and higher education.
 The board meets as a group twice a year, but sub-groups may meet more often to provide timely input on issues of importance to the school.
 Members are also contacted by the dean when guidance or support is needed.
 Members are appointed for renewable three-year terms.
-Current board members include three commissioners of State of Connecticut departments, the CEO of CT Innovations, two engineering deans, one provost, and many senior state and national industry leaders.

 |Sudhi Bangalore is the global V.P and global corporate leader for Industry 4.0 technologies for SBD.
 He is a passionate and visionary leader who has innovated, built and commercialized several successful Mfg solutions in the areas of Design Automation, Workflow Digitization and Diagnostics for companies like Rockwell Automation, Siemens and Wipro Technologies.
 With a vibrant global career that spans systems engineering, product management and business leadership, he brings thought leadership to solve large scale architectural and deployment challenges.

 In his last role at Wipro, he founded the Smart Mfg practice in 2013 with a clear focus of leveraging the IT/OT integration promise for global companies.
 Recognized for co-innovation of enterprise excellence, he has been a trusted advisor for many companies in their transformation journey and is a frequent speaker on the topic of practical deployment of Industry 4.0 technologies.

 His career spans over 25 years with techno commercial leadership positions at Rockwell, Siemens and Danaher and Wipro.